saurabhMadman/SPRING_MVC/README.md

 #UI is Build on JSP and JSTL Libraries

 Description
-This Project shows the list of Customers which are stored in the MySql Database.
+This Project is Customers Traking System which are stored in the MySql Database.
 Using the following endpoints, different operations can be achieved:

 /customer/list - This returns the list of Customer in the Users table which is created in MySql Table (users)